Wednesday, January 21, 2015

-On January 15, 2015, Mary Allmon and Jim Rauh accompanied their colleague and current Booth MBA student, Jonathan Smucker, to Chicago and attended the University of Chicago Booth’s Economic Outlook 2015.
+On January 15, 2015, current Booth MBA student, Jonathan Smucker, and colleague, Mary Allmon attended the University of Chicago Booth’s Economic Outlook 2015.
 The presenters were dynamic speakers with impressive resumes:

 - Austan Goolsbee, University of Chicago economics professor and economic advisor to the Federal Reserve Bank of New York, and former cabinet member

 - Randall Kroszner, University of Chicago economics professor and former Federal Reserve Governor